LiamFallon213/EldraziRemote/Eldrazi/Information/world seed.md

 The amount of mana contained within a single world seed can geunily not be overstated.

 Whereas a premending planes walker could create a plane, these were often unstable, or small.
 If a mage held a world seed, they could easily create a new full plane.

+However, removing the world seed of a plane can have consequences, it will break the cycle of planar rebirth.
+When the Eldrazi next come, they will instead fully consume the plane, leaving nothing behind.
+This will happen not long after the seed is removed, often less than a Decade.
+The world seed o

+This is what happened to [[Caeralia]] (the plane pictured in "All is Dust").
+In fact, currently the world seed once belonging to Caeralia resides in the center of [[The Immortal Sun]].